KyberNetwork/hackathon-bounties/README.md

 ## What can you #BUIDLwithKyber?

 ### Instant token swaps
 Embed simple and atomic ERC20 <-> ERC20 token swaps in your application.
+[Enjin](https://blog.kyber.network/enjin-wallet-integrates-kyber-to-enable-in-wallet-token-swaps-476a08f9bf9a) and [KyberSwap](https://kyberswap.com/swap/eth-knc) are examples of these.

 ### Single Step Payments
 Expand your payment options for your users by accepting not just ETH, but ERC20 tokens too.
 Empower your users with the freedom of choice in pay in their favourite tokens.
 [Hodlmoon](https://blog.kyber.network/hodlmoon-to-integrate-kybers-woocommerce-plugin-and-accept-token-payments-6baeda65c10e) and [Chainfuel](https://www.chainfuel.com/blog/chainfuel-integrates-kyberwidget-to-accept-erc20-tokens-for-telegram-community-management-automation) are but some examples.